Learn-TypeScript/understanding-typescript/README.md

     - `allowJs` set js files you want to be compiled
     - `"sourceMap": true`, generates extra files that the browsers can read and in this way you get also the .ts files in chrome dev tools, which helps a lot with debuging.
     - `"outDir": "./"` : You can move all the .js files to a `dist` folder and specify the path here, so TS will know where to look.
 Don't forget to change the path also in index.js
+    - `"outDir: "./dist"` Set where the created files should be stored.
-    - `"rootDir": "./"` Set the folder where the .ts files are.
+    - `"rootDir": "./src"` Set the folder where the .ts files are.
     - `"noEmitOnError": true`: Does not compile the files if there is an error.
+    - About [Strict Type-Checking Options](https://www.typescriptlang.org/tsconfig#Strict_Type_Checking_Options_6173).
+If you set `"strict": true`, then all the options are set to true.
+    - About `Additional Checks`, check the docs @ [tsc CLI Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html#compiler-options).
+These checks are for code quality.
+    - About Debuging with VS Code, check the Q&A [Debugger not working?](https://www.udemy.com/course/understanding-typescript/learn/lecture/16888214#questions/10211160), and this [How to make VS Code work with ESLint, TypeScript and Prettier](https://www.udemy.com/course/understanding-typescript/learn/lecture/16888214#questions/12641080)
     - These links might also be interesting:
         - tsconfig Docs: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html
         - Compiler Config Docs: https://www.typescriptlang.org/docs/handbook/compiler-options.html